 Cardiovascular considerations in patients with type 2 diabetes

-The goals of treatment for type 2 diabetes are to prevent or delay complications and maintain quality of life.1 According to international guidelines, this requires control not only of blood glucose levels, but also cardiovascular risk factor management.1
+The goals of treatment for type 2 diabetes are to prevent or delay complications and maintain quality of life.1 According to some international guidelines, this requires control not only of blood glucose levels, but also cardiovascular risk factor management.1,2

-This module looks at the increased risk of cardiovascular disease (CVD) associated with type 2 diabetes, and the role of pharmacotherapy in managing the condition in line with current guidelines, and provides an overview of the Cardiovascular Outcome Trials (CVOTs) for different medicine classes for patient with type 2 diabetes.
+This module looks at the increased risk of cardiovascular disease (CVD) associated with type 2 diabetes, the role of pharmacotherapy in managing the condition in line with current guidelines, and provides an overview of the Cardiovascular Outcome Trials (CVOTs) for different medicine classes for patient with type 2 diabetes.

 This module is one of a series of five.
 Others in the series are:

 This resource is provided at an intermediate level.
 Read the article and answer the self-assessment questions, and reflect on what you have learned.